 - a.
 The Quarterback (player receiving the snap) cannot advance the ball across the line of scrimmage. - b.
-Only direct hand-offs behind the line of scrimmage are legal.
-Laterals or pitches (legally known as backward passes) of any kind are not allowed. - c.
-The player who takes a hand-off can pass the ball, as long as he/she does not pass the line of scrimmage. - d.
+The player who takes a hand-off can pass the ball, as long as he/she does not pass the line of scrimmage. - c.
 Any ball snapped from the offensive No-Run Zone must be passed.
 The purpose is to avoid short yardage power running situations.
-Exception to this rule is made for the following instance: Once the Offense crosses the mid-field line, the mid-field No-Run Zone is no longer enforced (such as when an Offensive foul moves the ball back beyond the mid-field line). - e.
-The ball carrier may not dive, hurdle or commit acts of flag guarding to shield a defender from grasping his/her flag. - f.
+Exception to this rule is made for the following instance: Once the Offense crosses the mid-field line, the mid-field No-Run Zone is no longer enforced (such as when an Offensive foul moves the ball back beyond the mid-field line). - d.
+The ball carrier may not dive, hurdle or commit acts of flag guarding to shield a defender from grasping his/her flag. - e.
 The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is removed or hand/knee touches ground).

-3. Hurdling
+Hurdling